ShrushtiK/datadriftdetection/README.md

 - Coding spark jobs for training and testing

 #### Deadline 4
+- Scripted the Spark job for spark_train.py and spark_test.py to run from Airflow DAG (Archived)
 - Cassandra table redesign for storing historical data and saving predictions
 - Terraform code to deploy architecture on Openstack